 The city is standing at the confluence of the Seret and the Tysmenytsia rivers about 90 km from Lviv by highway.

-First mentioning of the settlement was in Lviv records in 1387.
-In 1392, first Latin Catholic church construction began on the foundations of ancient Ruthenian buildings.
+The first mentioning of the settlement was in Lviv records in 1387.
+In 1392, the construction of the first Latin Catholic church began on the foundations of ancient Ruthenian buildings.
 The town received Magdeburg right in the 15th century.
 That time, it was a significant center of salt industry.

 The region became the part of Poland again after the World War I. Ukrainian private gymnasium was opened in 1928.
 The population of the town was about 40,000 at the end of 1920th.
 The city had one of the largest oil refinery (Polmin) in Europe.

-The territories of Poland Republic were divided again between Nazi Germany and the USSR in September, 1939.
+The territories of Poland were divided between Nazi Germany and the USSR in September, 1939.
 Drohobych region was attached to the USSR.

 The town was captured by Nazi Germany army soon after beginning of the war against the USSR in July, 1941.
 That time, the city had large Jewish community.
-Ghetto was formed and later, in June 1943, liquidated by Nazis.
+A ghetto was formed and later, in June 1943, it was liquidated by Nazis.

-The city remained the status of regional center after the World War II until 1959 when the area became the part of Lviv region of the Ukrainian SSR.
+The city had the status of regional center after the World War II until 1959 when the area became the part of Lviv region of the Ukrainian SSR.

-Drohobych was playing an important role in Ukrainian economy during the Soviet times having developed food, light, machine building, oil-refining and woodworking industries.
+Drohobych was playing an important role in Ukrainian economy during the Soviet times because of developed food, light, machine building, oil-refining and woodworking industries.

-Roman Catholic Church of St. Bartholomew.
+The Roman Catholic Church of St. Bartholomew.
 The church was built by the order of Polish King Wladyslaw Jagiello in 1392, but consecrated only in 1511.
 Massive Gothic building was constructed on the site of the palace of Galicia-Volyn principality.
-Defensive tower located nearby was used as bell tower of the church.
+A defensive tower located nearby was used as a bell tower of the church.

 Over the centuries, the building was reconstructed several times.
 In Soviet times, it was used as a warehouse.
 Today, the church belongs to the Roman Catholic community of the city.
 Wall paintings of the 19th century are preserved in the interiors.
 Shevchenko Street, 1.

-The church was brought to Drohobych from the Precarpathian village Nadeevo in 1656 and mounted in place of the burnt.
+The church was brought to Drohobych from the Precarpathian village Nadeevo in 1656 and mounted in the place of the burnt one.
 In 1678, the bell tower was built.
-The interior is painted with magnificent frescos of S. Meditskiy, old carved iconostasis is preserved.
+The interior is painted with magnificent frescos of S. Meditskiy, an old carved iconostasis is preserved.

-The paintings of the 17th century and unique pieces of iconography of the 15th-18th centuries are preserved.
+Paintings of the 17th century and unique pieces of iconography of the 15th-18th centuries are preserved.
 The church is located in the Zvarychy district of the city, on the territory of the fire station.
-Nearby there is a wooden belfry of the 17th century.
+Nearby, there is a wooden belfry of the 17th century.
 Zvaritskaya Street, 9.

-Trinity Cathedral.
-The cathedral of the Blessed Trinity was built in 1690-1709 in baroque style as a Catholic church of the monastery of Carmelites.
+The Trinity Cathedral.
+The cathedral of the Blessed Trinity was built in baroque style in 1690-1709 as a Catholic church of the monastery of Carmelites.
 In 1808, the church moved to Basilians and was consecrated as the Greek-Catholic Church of the Holy Trinity.

-In 1909, the iconostasis was installed.
+In 1909, an iconostasis was installed.
 In the 30s of the 20th century, the walls were painted by I. Bal.
-In recent years, the Trinity Cathedral in Drohobych has been completely renovated.
+In recent years, the cathedral was completely renovated.
 Truskavetskaya Street, 2.